A Musing Adventures with Rollerskating…

 My frustrations with this film however are three-fold.
 Firstly, despite the fact Kira is the double of Danny’s girl, Danny seems to have forgotten this.. so much for remembering the muse who inspired him.
 It turns out that as she is a muse she isn’t allowed to fall in love, which might explain it.
 Or maybe she’s just a tease.

-Secondly, why didn’t Danny open his nightclub earlier as roller skates were invented and patented in the 18th century.
-Also reading up Wikipedia, if he had wanted to open a roller discos then he would had the full backing of the The Roller Skating Rink Operators Association who encouraged the public in the use of roller skates.
+Secondly, why didn’t Danny open his nightclub earlier as roller skates were invented and patented in the 18th century?
+Also reading up Wikipedia, if he had wanted to open a roller disco then he would have the full backing of The Roller Skating Rink Operators Association who encouraged the public in the use of roller skates.
 And thirdly, and most importantly did Gene Kelly really need the money?
 Could he not have done an earlier episode of The Love Boat (1977–1987)?

 And why bother changing her name.
-Finally as an after thought, we don’t know what happened with her sisters on the fateful day she met Sonny.
+Finally, as an afterthought, we don’t know what happened with her sisters on the fateful day she met Sonny.
 But we should be grateful we didn’t have the now agony prolonged by making this the first of 9 films each concentrating on each one of them.
 But there is one more, more traumatic thought, that the part of Sonny was also offered to her Grease co-star John Travolta.
-But luckily for us, he declined the role fast as Greased Lightening.
+But luckily for us, he declined the role as fast as Greased Lightening.